anenadic/docs.carpentries.org/topic_folders/instructor_development/community_discussions_workflow.md

 		- Send the tweet template to the Communications Manager by emailing `okhan@carpentries.org`.
 - Request Blog Post to Promote Community Discussion
   - Remind facilitator to write a blog post to get the word out about the community discussion.
 [Here's a handy blog post drafting guide to help them get started](https://docs.carpentries.org/topic_folders/communications/submit_blog_post.html?highlight=blog%20posts)

+### Scheduling Pre- and Post-Workshop Community Disucssions

+1. Coordinate with Infrastructure Team (Maneesha Sane) regarding quarterly sign-ups.
+This process has been semi-automated with the use of Calendly.
+2. After signups have closed the Coordinator and Infrastructure Team discuss distributions of time slots identified by Discussions Hosts (during sign-up) per week and time zone.
+This will result in either extending signups (if more are needed), or cancel duplicate/sessions not needed.
+3. Once finalised the Infrastructure Team publishes the time slots to the Etherpad.
+4. The CDT will coordinate weekly Tweets and schedule in the Carpentries Clippings regarding upcoming Community Discussion sessions.
+5. The final version of the Carpentries Community Calendar is populated from Calendly by the Infrastructure Team.
+6. If any additional sessions are added/sessions are changed at a later stage, this is done manually.
+7. Coordinator checks the Etherpad weekly to view signups (perhaps too few) for sessions as well as if any changes have been made and might impact the Carpentries Community Calendar.
+8. Coordinator will periodically (together with CDT) write blog posts, update mailing lists and provide information via Slack regarding various Community Discussion matters (i.e. quarterly signups, upcoming themed discussions etc)

 ### Preparing to Host a Carpentries Community Discussion